-As you will see from the title page, I describe this book as "Version 1."
-If time permits, I would like to remedy some defects of the book in later versions.
-For example, Fabienne Pironet has kindly allowed me access to her new critical edition of Buridan's Sophismata (forthcoming).
-This came too late for me to incorporate it into this version of the book, but it would be a big improvement.
-Likewise, my own complete translation of Burley's De puritate artis logicae has not yet been published, and so could not reasonably be used here.
+As you will see from the title page, I describe this book as "Version 1.1" The original Version 1.0 was produced in 1996.
+This minor upgrade to Version 1.1 amounted to a fixing a few typos, renegotiating some formatting issues, and updating the Bibliography slightly.
+If time permits, I would like to remedy some defects of this book in later versions.
+For example, Fabienne Pironet has kindly allowed me access to her new critical edition of Buridan's Sophismata (forthcoming), but I have still not incoporated her text into this version of the book; it would be a substantial improvement.
+Likewise, my own complete translation of Burley's De puritate artis logicae has been now published since Version 1.0 was produced, but I have not yet inserted references to it in this Version 1.1.